From Higgs physics to lepton flavour violation: current bounds and future prospects for vector-like lepton models: Flavour independent constraints

-However, despite the additional enhancement from the Dirac masses, due to the loop suppression and the $|\xi|^4$ scaling the bound becomes stronger than the one from lepton--$Z$ couplings only for $M_{L/E}\gtrsim \O(10\,\text{TeV})$.
-On the other hand, unlike the lepton--$Z$ couplings, the oblique parameters are also affected by $\lambda$ and $\lambar$ at leading order and thus lead to constraints on these parameters.
-Fig.~\ref{fig:chi2-STU} shows exclusion contours for $\lambda=\lambar$ as a function of the Dirac masses.
-These are, however, generally weaker than the parameter ranges motivated by vacuum stability discussed below.
+Despite the additional enhancement from the Dirac masses, due to the loop suppression and the $|\xi|^4$ scaling the bound becomes stronger than the one from lepton--$Z$ couplings only for $M_{L/E}\gtrsim \O(10\,\text{TeV})$.
+On the other hand, unlike the lepton--$Z$ couplings, the oblique parameters are also affected by $\lambda$ and $\lambar$ at leading order and thus, in principle, lead to constraints on these parameters.
+However, for our purposes, the bounds obtained from $S$, $T$ and $U$ are weaker than other considered constraints and hence not discussed further.

 Beyond providing bounds on the parameter space, future improvements in the experimental sensitivities of both the lepton--$Z$ couplings and oblique parameters may also offer a criterion for discriminating between the models.
 This point will be further discussed in Sec.~\ref{sec:patterns}.